-HP and Xerox
+HP Xerox and Tougher Standards

 Hewlett Packard and Xerox have expanded their business relationship whereby Xerox will source entry-level A3 and A4 printers from HP, with the HP printers based on technology acquired from last years’ Samsung acquisition.
 Xerox will supply toner for the HP based printers